-Using parameters and adopting a modular approach to test case design is an effective way to boost reusability for large test cases libraries.
+Using parameters and adopting a modular approach to test case design is an effective way to boost reusability for large test-case libraries.

 The most valuable test cases are broadly applicable and reusable across different cycles and releases.
 To effectively reuse test cases, test engineers must design them to be only as specific as required and generic enough to be reused in different situations with different data inputs.
 Instead of duplicating or copy/pasting test cases or steps, break them down into small, reusable pieces to give yourself the ability to assemble them into larger end-to-end testing scenarios.